 Benefits and Drawbacks of Joint Custody

 The are multiple types of child custody.
 Which applies to your case depends on the specifics of your situation.
-Good information to know as you proceed with a custody case, it may impact how you move forward.
+Knowing this information may impact how you proceed with a custody case.